pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 Incrementally generate metadata for the configured `gentoo` repo:

-- `pk repo metadata gentoo`
+- `pk repo metadata regen gentoo`

 Target multiple repos including an external repo:

-- `pk repo metadata repo1 path/to/repo2`
+- `pk repo metadata regen repo1 path/to/repo2`

 Force a full regen:

-- `pk repo metadata -f path/to/repo`
+- `pk repo metadata regen -f path/to/repo`

 Note that at least one repo must be specified and either be the name of a configured ebuild repo on the system or an external repo pointed to via a path.